 Some women end their fasting by paying homage to the Sun in the morning, and some women visit a Brahmin who performs a specific ritual to end the fast to end it systematically.

 Women then offer money, fruits, and clothes to the Brahmin at the end of the ritual.
-After completing the fasting, they consume food of their desire.
+After completing the fasting, they consume the food of their desire.

 Learn about: Dashain Festival